 Building codes and inspectors never disappear; they just become stricter and evolve with time.
 Construction technicians and managers must be aware of all applicable building codes relevant to their building projects.
 Working on projects in different cities and states requires a comprehensive review of city and county codes and regulations.
+Contact us today to learn more about the impact of construction codes and regulations on a technician’s role.

 Who Are Construction Technicians?

 A job-site technician is a skilled tradesperson involved in the construction process of homes and businesses.
 They appear in many different job titles.
 It takes a “village” of workers to complete any residential, commercial, or industrial construction project.
-Their combined knowledge, talents, and work efforts are necessary to perform high-quality work, stay within budget, and on schedule.
+Their combined knowledge, talents, and work efforts are necessary to perform high-quality work, and stay within budget, and on schedule.
 Who is included in these teams?

 Customized homes, business buildings, and other structures may need specialized technicians not on the above list.
 These can include wall tile installers, demolition techs, landscapers, masons, welders, and elevator installers.